CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 | Hour:Minute     | 10:30                                   |
 | Hour.Minute     | 10.30                                   |
 | Relative time   | this morning, this afternoon, tonight   |

+> By default, we use the 24 hour time format but we do support the meridian format as well e.g. 10am, 10pm

 ## Add